 If you’re new to DraftBuff or fantasy call of duty, have no fear!
 We’re here to help and we’re detailing everything you need to know so you’ll be an expert for draft day.

 We break down this intro lesson into the following categories:

 Call of Duty 101

-Call of Duty matches are best of 5 and go in the following order: HP, SND, DOM, HP, SND.
+Call of Duty matches are best of 5 and go in the following order: HP, SND, CTRL, HP, SND.
 That means if a team 3-0’s, they don’t play a 4th or 5th match (makes things trickier when it comes to fantasy).